-Honor Roll is based upon the student's grade point average (GPA).
-GPA is calculated each quarter, and those students receiving a 4.0 are named to the Principal's List.
-Those receiving a 3.5 - 3.99 are named to the Honor Roll.
-The Honor Roll and Principal's list will be published in the Friday Letter at the end of each quarter.
+Honor Roll is based upon the student's average grade percentage.
+Grades are calculated each quarter.
+Those receiving straight A's with a 90% or above will be placed on the Principal's List.
+Students with all A's and B's and a grade average of 90% or better will be placed on the Honor Roll.
+Principal's List and Honor Roll will be published in the Friday Letter at the beginning of the next quarter.